 After Donald Trump called illegal immigrants drug-dealing, rapists, he went to the Mexican border and declared “the Hispanics love me.”
 Entrance polls from Tuesday’s Nevada Republican Caucus show that the Donald won the Hispanic vote.
 Lets be clear, Trump won the votes of some Hispanic immigrant voters.
 Not the votes of drug-dealing, raping illegals, because not even New York City has yet been able to get authorization to let illegal immigrants vote.

-The Trump's share of Hispanic voters almost as much as the combined share received by the two Cuban-American Sens.
+Trump’s share of Hispanic voters is almost as much as the combined share received by the two Cuban-American Sens.
 Ted Cruz and Marco Rubio:

 - Trump – 44%